 In September of 1967, Sanford Hall was ushered into the university's residence hall system.
 The building was named for Albert Sanford who headed the history department at the University for 28 years.

 Sanford Hall is a traditional, wing-style residence hall.
 Most residents have one or two roommates with whom they share a bedroom.
 Wing residence halls have long running hallways with student rooms on either side.
 The term traditional means that residents in this building live in standard double rooms, with a shared bathroom facility.
-Sanford Hall houses a mixture of upperclass students and freshmen students, and is singled gendered by room, but mixed gendered by floor.
+Sanford Hall houses a mixture of upperclass students and first year students, and is singled gendered by room, but mixed gendered by floor.

 Traditional double rooms